 When large quantities of nitrogen-rich fertilizer are applied to wheat fields, the seed head at the top of the plant grows to enormous proportions.
 The top-heavy seed head, however, buckles the stalk.
 Buckling kills the plant and makes harvesting problematic.
 A University of Minnesota-trained geneticist…is credited with developing the exceptionally high-yielding dwarf wheat that was shorter and stockier, allowing the plant to maintain erect posture and resist buckling under the large seed head.
 Tall stalks are also inefficient; short stalks reach maturity more quickly, which means a shorter growing season with less fertilizer required to generate the otherwise useless stalk.

-In the photos below you can see the difference between wheat grown in the Middle Ages and the dwarf wheat grown today.
+Below you can see the difference between wheat grown in the Middle Ages (left) and the short dwarf wheat grown today.

 Dr. Davis writes that modern wheat is approximately 70 percent carbohydrate by weight.
 The carbohydrate is in the form of a starch called amylopectin A.

 The most digestible form of amylopectin, amylopectin A, is the form found in wheat.
 Because it is the most digestible, it is the form that most enthusiastically increases blood sugar.
 This explains why, gram for gram, wheat increases blood sugar to a greater degree than, say, kidney beans or potato chips.
 The amylopectin A of wheat products, “complex” or no, might be regarded as a supercarbohydrate, a form of highly digestible carbohydrate that is more efficiently converted to blood sugar than nearly all the other carbohydrate foods, simple or complex.
 [Italics in the original.]